Victorian Women's Football League: A quarter-century of competition

-In 2005, the VWFL celebrated its 25th season, and created a reserves competition for Division 1.
+In 2005, the VWFL celebrated its 25th season.

 In 2006, the league posted a $6000 loss, however this was turned around in 2007 with a $19000 profit being posted at the end of 2007.
 2007 saw five divisions (Premier seniors & reserves, North West, South East & Country) and 27 teams (from 20 clubs), and culminated in an Australian crowd record for women's Australian rules football at the 2007 Grand Final held on 19 August at the Preston City Oval in Melbourne.
 Two finals matches were also held at the Melbourne Cricket Ground for the first time.

 The work done by the VWFL Media Manager Leesa Catto was instrumental in increasing media coverage across the competition.
 A significant partnership was negotiated with the Leader News group and weekly coverage was captured across the Melbourne Metropolitan area.
 Events like the participation of two VWFL players Shannon McFerran and Daisy Pearce in the E. J. Whitten Legends Game also helped lift the profile of the league.

 The VWFL integrated into AFL Victoria in 2013.